thiagonasmto/PAAC-demonstrative-graphics/README.md

 If this repository or the platform has been useful for your research, please consider citing related works such as:

-- BENIN, Keli Rodrigues do Amaral et al. Processamento de linguagem natural e a Ciência da Informação: inter-relações e contribuições.
+- BENIN, Keli Rodrigues do Amaral et al. *Natural Language Processing and Information Science: Interrelations and Contributions*.
 2023.
-Dissertação de Mestrado.
-Universidade Estadual de Londrina.
+Master's Thesis.
+State University of Londrina.
-- CAPANEMA, Cláudio Gustavo Santos; SILVA, Fabrício Aguiar; LOUREIRO, A. Redes Neurais de Grafos no Contexto das Cidades Inteligentes.
-Minicursos do XL Simpósio Brasileiro de Redes de Computadores e Sistemas Distribuídos (SBRC), 2022.
+- CAPANEMA, Cláudio Gustavo Santos; SILVA, Fabrício Aguiar; LOUREIRO, A. *Graph Neural Networks in the Context of Smart Cities*.
+Short Courses of the XL Brazilian Symposium on Computer Networks and Distributed Systems (SBRC), 2022.
-- MA, Xiaogang.
-Knowledge graph construction and application in geosciences: A review.
-Computers & Geosciences, v.
-161, p.
+- MA, Xiaogang. *Knowledge graph construction and application in geosciences: A review*.
+Computers & Geosciences, vol. 161, p.
 105082, 2022.
-- PEU, Ephenia.
-Automated knowledge discovery or integration: a systematic review of data mining in knowledge management.
+- PEU, Ephenia. *Automated knowledge discovery or integration: A systematic review of data mining in knowledge management*.
 2021.
-- ZYOUD, Shaher H.; ZYOUD, Ahed H. Visualization and mapping of knowledge and science landscapes in expert systems with applications journal: A 30 years’ bibliometric analysis.
-Sage Open, v.
-11, n.
-2, p.
+- ZYOUD, Shaher H.; ZYOUD, Ahed H. *Visualization and mapping of knowledge and science landscapes in Expert Systems with Applications journal: A 30 years’ bibliometric analysis*.
+Sage Open, vol. 11, no. 2, p.
 21582440211027574, 2021.

 ---